dar3v/ghost-in-the-powershell/README.md

 before all else, make sure you have dotnet ≥ v8.0 installed for your system already.
 [dotnet 8.0 link](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

+(also, im not sure if dotnet 9.0 works, but it should i believe)

 ## From source
   - Clone the repository.